jaimegc/Covid19Tracker/README.md

   Also, remove ```fileUtils.initDatabase()``` method from [MainActivity](/app/src/main/java/com/jaimegc/covid19tracker/ui/home/MainActivity.kt).
 The [PopulateDatabaseWorker](/app/src/main/java/com/jaimegc/covid19tracker/worker/PopulateDatabaseWorker.kt) worker is in charge of creating and populating the database.
 You can choose a range of days with   the variables <i>START_DATE</i> and <i>END_DATE</i>.
 I recommend using the emulator to generate the database.
 After that, in the internal folder <i>data/data /com.jaimegc.covid19tracker/databases</i> you can export the <b>covid19-tracker-db</b> file and zip it to be loaded using the first way of this section.

-<b>IMPORTANT:</b> The rest of the days, from the last one in the local database until the current one will be downloaded automatically using the [UpdateDatabaseWorker](/app/src/main/java/com/jaimegc/covid19tracker/worker/UpdateDatabaseWorker.kt) worker.
+The rest of the days, from the last one in the local database until the current one will be downloaded automatically using the [UpdateDatabaseWorker](/app/src/main/java/com/jaimegc/covid19tracker/worker/UpdateDatabaseWorker.kt) worker.
 The data will be updated every 6 hours.

+<b>IMPORTANT:</b> If you see some statistics without values, keep in mind that the API has some days and places with empty or wrong data.
+Also, some statistics show corrections after several days due to governments.

 ## Gradle tasks